TJWphd/city-weather/README.md

 ## Description

-This app allows users to search for a city and receive a 5-day weather forecast.
+This weather forecast app allows users to search for a city and receive a 5-day weather forecast.

 ## Features